karneh/mediationmonitor.github.io/index.md

 This signal **Figure 4.e** is more representative of what we expect our incoming data to be.
 We also added noise to the signal shown in blue.

 We are interested in the frequencies present in this signal.
 To examine this we take a fft of the entire 30 second chunk.
-This yields us **Figure 4.f** which shows a clear spike at 1 Hz for the heartbeat and an increased amplitude in the range [0.1 - 0.3] Hz.
+This yields us **Figure 4.f** which shows a spike at 1 Hz for the heartbeat and an increased amplitude in the range [0.1 - 0.3] Hz.

 <figure>
   <img src="images/sim_vary_breathrate_freq.png"/>